-- Breath holding during pelvic exercises – breathe normally throughout; and
+- Breath holding during pelvic exercises – breathe normally throughout your exercises

 - Squeezing the buttocks and thighs instead of the inner pelvic floor muscles.

 Pelvic floor exercises for improved prolapse support will only benefit women with intact pelvic floor muscles.
-Women with prolapse who do not notice any improvement in their pelvic floor strength, and those who are unable to contract their pelvic floor muscles should seek pelvic floor rehabilitation treatment from a trained health professional.
+Women with prolapse who do not notice any improvement in their pelvic floor strength and those who are unable to contract their pelvic floor muscles should seek pelvic floor rehabilitation treatment from a Pelvic Floor Physiotherapist.